siddhanttt2506/Brain-Spy/Model/Group_Dabeet_Ram_Aayush_Aditya/README.md

   - Three fully connected layers (each with 4096 units) are added, followed by a sigmoid output for binary classification.

 - **Training Setup**:
-  - Optimizer: Adam with learning rate `1e-6`.
+  - Optimizer: Adam with default learning rate.
   - Loss: Binary Crossentropy.
   - Dataset split: 80% training / 20% testing, with 10% validation from the training set.
   - Epochs: 75, Batch size: 64.